In Running Tips

 February 15, 2019View Post

-What if you could run up to 2-4% faster without any additional training or energy for longer races such as the marathon.
+What if you could run 2% to 4% faster without any additional training for longer races such as a marathon?
+Just a simple change to how you tie your running shoes will make your workouts more comfortable and at the same time help improve your efficiency.

+Most people tie their running shoes the same way they were taught to tie regular shoes as a child.
+However, tying your running shoes the same as street shoes leads to early fatigue, thereby adversely affecting your time.The usual method of tying shoes partially restricts blood flow.
 To illustrate the point, take a look at the back of your hand.
 You may be able to see the blue veins.
 Those are the veins that carry de-oxygenated blood from your hands, back to your lungs for a fresh supply of oxygen.
-Your feet are built in the same fashion.
-Common practice is to tie the shoe nice and tight, so the shoe will not slip around.
-Unfortunately, this puts pressure …
+Your feet work the same way.
+Common practice is to tie the shoe nice …

-Each one is distinct, and the approach you take to each will determine how you fare and how you feel in the final miles.
+It is important to break down the marathon into different phases and outline what to expect and how to approach each phase.
+Each one is distinct, and the approach you take will determine how you fare and how you feel in the final miles.
+This goes for a beginners or elite runners.

 Phase one…The Start.

 Before the race, many people are worried about the last miles of the race and how they will fare.
-The reality is one does not have much control in the later stages of a marathon.
-Every marathon is different, and nobody never knows when the race will transition to feeling uncomfortable to just plain misery.
+The reality is this is always an unknown.
+Every marathon is different, and nobody ever knows when the race will transition to feeling uncomfortable to just plain misery.

 This is a reprint from my first blog.